Winnie Soon (HK/DK) BBA MA MSc PhD | E: siusoon[at]protonmail[dot]com | W: www.siusoon.net

 - Soon, W & Bevington, W.M.
 2011, ‘Public Interface as an Art-Making Enabler’, Parsons Journal For Information Mapping, vol. 3, no. 4.

-- Schorr, S & Soon, W., 2020 (in Press).
+- Schorr, S & Soon, W., 2020.
 “Screenshooting Life Online: Two Artworks“.
 Annette Markam, Katrin Tiidenberg, eds., Metaphors of the Internet: ways of being in the age of ubiquity.
 Peter Lang Publisher.

 - Gauthier, D et al., 2020 (in Press).
 “Executing Uncertainties”.
 Nanna Thylstrup, Daniela Agostinho, Annie Ring, Catherine D’Ignazio and Kristin Veel, eds., Uncertain Archives, MIT Press.